simonmichael/hledger/MANUAL.markdown

 ##### register

 The register command displays postings, one per line, and their running total.
-With a [reporting interval](#reporting-interval) it will aggregate similar postings within each interval.

-Examples:
+With no [filter patterns](#filter-patterns), this is not all that different from [print](#print):

     $ hledger register

+More typically, use it to see a specific account's activity:

+    $ hledger register assets:bank:checking

+The `--depth` option limits the amount of sub-account detail displayed:

+    $ hledger register assets:bank:checking --depth 2

+With a [reporting interval](#reporting-interval) it shows aggregated summary postings within each interval:

+    $ hledger register --monthly rent
-    $ hledger register --monthly -E rent
+    $ hledger register --monthly -E food --depth 4

-Note `--depth` doesn't work too well with `register` currently;
-it hides deeper postings rather than aggregating them.

 ##### balance